theRAPTLab/gsgo/docs/00-dev-log.md

 ## SEP 30 WED - Display List Distribution

+**ASIDE**: I want to write some documentation about the project.
+So what do I need to convey to been really quickly?
+[Notes for Oct 5 Report](https://docs.google.com/document/d/1yEXqVN2yofWPvsBri53kFuoHuY36lDrONN3cyeteRUM/edit)_

 Next up: **can we ship display list information to Tracker?**

 * [ ] Emit displayList via URSYS from `Generator`